Mike Peden

 Michael Peden is a British record producer, remixer and composer, best known for his work with the British musical duo Lighthouse Family.
 With his former band the Chimes, Peden had a hit single with their version of "I Still Haven't Found What I'm Looking For".

 Biography

-Born in Edinburgh, Scotland, Peden began his career as a bass player and as a member of the Chimes.
+Born in Edinburgh, Scotland, Peden began his career as a bass player with local band Everest the Hard Way (1980-82) and later as a member of the Chimes.
 Peden has also produced an album for the British singer-songwriter, Lucie Silvas.